felipeabajo/Encuentraprof.es/README.md

 18. Required added also to Province, Speciality and Price.
 The only problem (little) that I see has to do with the range of numbers.
 Even though I put 0 in Register.cshtml.cs automatically gets 1 as a value.
 I change it to 1 and continue.
 19. Fix every await that is suggested in Personal Information.
 Error about [Required] implementation.
 Add-Migration and it seems to be fixed.
 20. Improve system for gathering Provinces and Specialities.
 Requirements: provinces and specialities available for editing Personal Information and also for searching teachers.
 Solution: (simplest I can figure out) put that info into separate classes, using public static list for gathering elements.
 21. Province and Speciality refered to common classes in Teacher Search page.
+22. Comments removed from Teacher Search page.